Atilio Ancheta

-Atilio Genaro Ancheta Weigel (born 19 July 1948) is a former footballer from Uruguay, who played for the national team at the 1970 FIFA World Cup.
+Atilio Genaro Ancheta Weigel (born 19 July 1948) is a singer and former footballer from Uruguay, who played for the national team at the 1970 FIFA World Cup.

+Career

 He was a defender and spent most of his career with Grêmio Football Porto-Alegrense, appearing in 164 Campeonato Brasileiro Série A matches.
 In 1973, he received the Brazilian Bola de Ouro award.

 Ancheta made 20 appearances for the Uruguay national football team from 1969 to 1971.

 In 2022, Ancheta was a contestant at the Brazilian talent show The Voice +.